Copperminer02/MechaCar_Statistical_Analysis/README.md

 Again assuming a significance factor of 0.05%, t-tests were run on ALL PLANT and by Lot to determine the significance of their PSI distributions to the population mean of 1500 psi.
 For the tests,  our null hyptoytheis is that each test(ALL PLant or lot coil strength distribution) is equal to our population distribution and the true mean of each sample distribution is equal to 1500= psi.

 **ALL PLant:**

 ![image](https://user-images.githubusercontent.com/91850824/160261994-f8f4aa70-1dbc-4d6e-a44a-736fba5793a9.png)

 The P-Value is 0.0603, greater than 0.05.
 THe NUll Hypothesis stands, and in general all plants are close to the desired distribution; however, it is very close to 0.05, and the confidence interval shows what we saw above, some coils are trending more lower (1497.51 versus 1500.053 Upper range) than the 1500 population mean.

 **Lot 1:**

 ![image](https://user-images.githubusercontent.com/91850824/160261995-93a5318b-354c-451d-83e5-56aea7705371.png)

 P-Value is equal to 1, this plant appears to be running ideally, and we accept the null hypothesis that the mean is eaqual to the 1500 psi.

 **Lot 2:**

 ![image](https://user-images.githubusercontent.com/91850824/160261996-ba7306a5-7bde-4e71-8763-cd132c899268.png)

 P value for lot 2 eqauls 0.6072.
 Again, it is much higher than our 0.05 and we accept the null hypothesis for the plant.
 Plant 2 appears to be building coils higher than standard.
 Looking the the confidence interval the higher range (1500.977) is 0.5 psi higher than the lower range.
 This indicates a skew right, higher than the mean.

 **Lot 3:**

 ![image](https://user-images.githubusercontent.com/91850824/160261998-0b7ac6aa-d6ea-42fc-b16f-3c6ddfb89c3f.png)

 In contrast Lot three p-value = 0.04 below our 0.05 and we must reject the null hypothesis and we can assume that the distribution for Lot 3 is different than population mean and is making an out of spec product.
 Both Upper and Lower bounds of the confidence interval are below 1500 poulation mean.

 ## Study Design: MechaCar vs Competition
+There are many metrics we could we could explore HP, fuel efficiency (city and highway), maintenance costs, etc.  Comparing directly to a competitor, any of the distributions of these metrics could be compared individually across manufacturers with a **one-way ANOVA** test.

+Taking **city mpg** as an example.
+A one-way ANOVA could be used to test the means of  the dependant variable (**city mpg**) distributions for each categorical independant variable (**manufacturers**) and compare them to each other.
+The Null Hypothesis is **that all groups have the same mean value**, so if the p-value from the ANOVA is less than our significance factor of 0.05% then 1 or more of the manufacturers tested had a different **city mpg** mean.

+ANOVA is appropriate because we are comparing categorical independant variables (manufacturer) to a continuous data (**city mpg** data).
+This test requires continuous data for each manufacturer for the variable chosen.
+Honestly, this could be used for highway mpg, maintenance costs, or any coninuous data metric.
+The ANOVA test will first indicate statistical significance between all manufacturers chosen.
+There must be at least 3 manufacturers, but the upper end can be as many manufactureres as we want.

+The ANOVA will only recognize if a significant difference exists, but it will not tell you how the data is different.
+For that we can use a **TukeyHSD**, which will compare the data against each group (MechCar vs manufacturer 1, MechCar vs manufacturer 2,MechCar vs manufacturer N,manufacturer 1 vs manufacturer 2, manufacturer 1 vs manufacturer N, etc.).
+Like the ANOVA, the null hypothesis is that each mean is the same between the manufacturers.
+P values for each run below a 0.05 significance factor will result in a rejection of the Null Hypotheiss, and we can clarify the significance between each manufacturer.